Mr8lueSky/json_validator/README.md

 event: 2e8ffd3c-dbda-42df-9901-b7a30869511a.json
 There is no such schema to validate this event.
-Change 'event' field to schema that exist or create ne schema
+Change 'event' field to schema that exist or create new schema

 event: 3ade063d-d1b9-453f-85b4-dda7bfda4711.json
 There is no such schema to validate this event.
-Change 'event' field to schema that exist or create ne schema
+Change 'event' field to schema that exist or create new schema

 event: 3b4088ef-7521-4114-ac56-57c68632d431.json